 Pursuing an individualized major in Education and French, Hayley completed an internship shadowing a French teacher to help confirm her career goals.
-She has also continued to hone her skills as a dancer by taking courses at Wells in ballet, tab, jazz, point, and modern.
-As a member and now co-chair of the Dance Collective, Hayley performs student-choreographed works to a packed Phipps Auditorium each year.
+She also continued to hone her skills as a dancer by taking courses at Wells in ballet, tab, jazz, point, and modern.
+As a member and co-chair of the Dance Collective, Hayley performed student-choreographed works to a packed Phipps Auditorium each year.

-A Wells Peer Leader, Hayley offers these pearls of wisdom to the incoming students she advises.
+Hayley also served as a Wells Peer Leader, offering these pearls of wisdom to the incoming students she advises.
 “Be yourself—you won’t be judged,” she says.
 “Also, try new things, because there are so many opportunities to explore here, and you might be surprised by what you enjoy.
 And make connections that will help you grow now and in the future.
 Find a mentor and be a mentor.
 There are friends, faculty, staff and alumni who have great advice and can connect you with internships and other opportunities.”

 Jennifer Miller '12